Isles FM

 Isles FM is a local radio station operating from Stornoway in the Outer Hebrides, Scotland.

-The station is operated entirely by a volunteer staff, from a building in the Newton area of the town.
+The station is operated entirely by a volunteer staff.
 Isles FM is the trading name of Western Isles Community Radio Limited, which owns all the equipment.
-It has recently secured an area of land to construct a purpose-built studio near Seaforth Road in Stornoway.

 History

-The station was initially set up in the living room of a local minister, Reverend Stanley Bennie, and operated for a few weeks at a time under a temporary licence as a trial.
-After proving that the station was feasible, a permanent licence was granted by the UK Radio Authority (now Ofcom) and the station started operating on 1 March 1998.
+The station was initially set up in the living room of a local minister, Reverend Stanley Bennie, and operated for a few weeks at a time under a Restricted Service Licence as a trial, with the first of these starting at 7:30 am on 26 April 1994 and ending on 25 July and another starting on 12 December 1994 for a period of 8 weeks.

+After proving that the station was feasible, a permanent licence was granted by the UK Radio Authority (now Ofcom) and the station started operating on 1 March 1998 (with the current licence dating from 3 July of the same year).
+Mr Bennie was removed as the station's managing director in 2000 after complaints were made over the lyrics of a song he repeatedly played, "The Bad Touch", caused offence, later being fired from the station in January 2001.

 In 2013 the station relocated to custom-built premises in Seaforth Road, Stornoway.
-Its signal is broadcast from the island's largest transmitter site, Eitshal.
+Its signal is broadcast from the island's largest transmitter site, Eitshal, with FM coverage across approximately 3/4 of the Island.
+The station also broadcasts live over the Internet on platforms such as Internetradiouk, and allows listeners to catch up via its replay website.

+In January 2017, the station stopped broadcasting due to the transmitter malfunctioning following a power surge.
+It raised £8,000 for repairs through JustGiving, with contributors including the Hebridean Celtic Festival and Tesco, before airing again in April.

-Many of the presenters are amateurs, although former presenter Glenn Denny completed a VQ in Radio Broadcasting through Moray Firth Radio, which made him the only professionally trained presenter with Isles FM.
-Other notable volunteers with the station include Rodney Collins, who was formerly a journalist with Record Mirror went on to Radios 1 & 2 and was also a member of the Radio Luxembourg team in the 1970s before becoming Managing Director of ILR stations in Scotland and London.
-One of the younger members of Isles FM, Eilidh MacLennan, has now gone on to work for the BBC as a presenter on Gaelic children's television, Dè a-nis?.
+Many of the presenters are amateurs, although former presenter and current director Glenn Denny completed a VQ in Radio Broadcasting through Moray Firth Radio, which made him the only professionally trained presenter with Isles FM.
+Other notable volunteers with the station include Rodney Collins, who was formerly a journalist with Record Mirror went on to Radios 1 & 2 and was also a member of the Radio Luxembourg team in the 1970s before becoming managing director of ILR stations in Scotland and London.
+One of the younger members of Isles FM, Eilidh MacLennan, moved on to work for the BBC as a presenter on Gaelic children's television, Dè a-nis?.

-Programme Content
+Programme content

 The station broadcasts a variety of content.
 The mixture of Gaelic and English programming includes: specialist music, chat shows, children's programmes, and news.
+Every Sunday Isles FM broadcasts two Christian acts of worship, often from Churches across the Isles or from Isles 'expats' ministering across Scotland.

 It is often a source of essential information in times of severe weather and other crises, when transport off the islands by ferry or air may be unavailable, or when roads may be closed.